HL7/fhir-shorthand/input/pagecontent/index.md

 A **FSH Tank** refers to a directory structure that contains FSH files for an IG.
 A FSH Tank corresponds one-to-one to an IG and represents a complete module that can be placed under SCC.
 The FHIR artifacts (profiles, extensions, value sets, code systems, examples, etc.) are defined by FSH files in the FSH Tank.
 FHIR artifacts defined elsewhere (such as profiles from another IG) are "external" and their IGs must be declared in dependencies.

-Information is stored in plain text files with `.fsh` extensions.
+Information is stored in text files (either ASCII or UTF-8) with `.fsh` extensions.
 Each file can contain multiple items.
 It is up to the author to decide how to divide information between the between FSH files as well as subdirectories.
 Here are some possibilities:

 * Divide up according to the type of item: profiles in one file, value sets in another, extensions in another, etc.
 * Group things logically, for example, a profile together with its value sets, extensions, and examples.